 From here, it's about making sure that everything is audible, clear, and smooth.
 Some editors refer to this as "volume matching", but it's so much more than just making sure everything's at the same volume.
 A good editor will balance each of the tracks and make sure nothing "clashes".
 They'll use tools like compressors and equalisers to balance the loudness of each individual word and give your voice a pleasing clarity over the speakers.
+They'll even use equalisers to balance different frequencies and make sure all the "t"s (like at the end of 'act') and "p"s (at the start of 'pick') don't clash with the cymbals in your music tracks, for example.
 This is key to making sure your speech is understood, even if your listener is listening on their phone on crappy $3 airline headphones, on the bus, while riding past a fireworks testing range.
 Next to a motocross track.

 If mixing is putting all the ingredients together, then mastering is baking the cake.
 Your editor will further control the overall sound and loudness of your podcast.
 This is both to make it sound nice, cohesive and "professional", and to make sure it meets the standards of your podcast distributors (usually iTunes- as they're the biggest, they get to set the standard).
 As insomnia cures go, loudness standards work a treat, so for your own sake I won't bore you with the details, but all you need to know is that this stops your ears being blown to smithereens when you flip from one podcast to another, to a song, and then back to a podcast.
 The editor you choose should know how to do this.

 From there, your files will be on their way back to you, ready to plug into your favourite podcast host and get it out to the world!
-Some editors do offer publishing services if you need help with this, but we'd recommend you at least look into it yourself, to maintain control over what you're putting out there into the world.
+Some editors do offer publishing services if you need help with this (we do too).

 Choosing the right editor is important.